How to Wear & Care for Cashmere Sweaters: 7 Worth the Splurge

 Budget-Friendly Cashmere Sweaters

-In between very expensive and fake are some very good medium-priced and budget-friendly cashmere sweaters.
-Often, the difference is in the length of the hair and the thickness of the sweaters, Talbots has some beautiful cashmere at reasonable prices.
+Between very expensive and fake, there are some very good, medium-priced, and budget-friendly cashmere sweaters.
+Often, the difference lies in the length of the hair and the thickness of the sweaters; Talbots offers some beautiful cashmere at reasonable prices.
 I recently noticed this one with the print, which I thought was unique.
 It’s lightweight but warm, soft, and so pretty!

 Ivory cashmere sweater | jeans | shoes | earrings

 Mott and Bow also have some great, affordable cashmere sweaters.
-I’ve been wearing this ivory one lately with jeans, and it’s quite lovely for an elevated casual look.
-They also have it in black, regular, or slightly oversized.
+I’ve been wearing this ivory one lately with jeans, and it’s quite lovely for a casual yet elevated look.
+They also offer it in black, regular, or slightly oversized sizes.
 I find Mott and Bow has some great quality basics.
-Quince is famous for their cashmere at very low prices because they cut out the middle man.
+Quince is famous for its cashmere at very low prices because it cuts out the middleman.

 Cashmere-Like Sweaters

-You can also get cashmere-like sweaters, like this rich burgundy one.
+You can also find cashmere-like sweaters, such as this rich burgundy one.
 It’s 30% cashmere and 70% wool, so it’s warmer.
 I love the modern look and think it’s a fabulous find!

 sweater | leggings | coat | boots | bag | sunglasses | earrings